 The Encyclopedia of Oklahoma History and Culture continues to adhere to scholarly standards for creating and publishing factual and interpretive information.
 These industry standards are best expressed in the Internet Digital Encyclopedia Alliance’s white paper, “Toward a Community of Practice: Initial Findings on Best Practices for Digital Encyclopedias,” (American Association for State and Local History, 2009–2011).

-Ultimate authority for and responsibility for editorial practices and The Encyclopedia's intellectual content reside in the editorial staff of the Oklahoma Historical Society.
+Ultimate authority for and responsibility for editorial practices and The Encyclopedia of Oklahoma History and Culture’s intellectual content reside in the editorial staff of the Oklahoma Historical Society.

 The Encyclopedia of Oklahoma History and Culture in print

 The Encyclopedia of Oklahoma History and Culture was published in two volumes by the Oklahoma Historical Society in 2009.
 Sets of the two volumes are available from the Oklahoma Historical Society and may be purchased in person or online at the OHS website (ISBN 0-941948-75-1).

 Copies have been deposited with the Oklahoma Department of Libraries Publications Clearinghouse for distribution to member libraries across the state of Oklahoma.

 In 2011 the Oklahoma Center for the Book, an affiliate of the Library of Congress Center for the Book, chose The Encyclopedia of Oklahoma History and Culture for its prestigious Director’s Award for 2010.
 The Encyclopedia of Oklahoma History and Culture is one of only five books ever to receive this accolade.